robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 ### Research Philosophy

-I am a strong believer in **open science/technology** and **groundbreaking, reproducible research**.
+I am a strong believer in **open science/technology** and **reproducible research**.
 If the problem is being avoided because it is difficult, then **you** should be the one solving it.
 I don't believe PhD students should be paper writers.
-You should study a problem well-enough, get familiar with it well-enough and propose clear, precise solutions that will stand the test of time.
-Sadly, this may mean you get to write less papers than your colleagues, but hey, no one wants to hire an ideas regurgitator anyway.
-I believe solid algorithms and codebases should be freely available to the humble inquirers after knowledge.
+I believe solid algorithms and codebases should be freely available to inquirers after knowledge.
 Open-sourcing one's code spurs force multipliers, which help get more work done _**faster and cheaper**_.
-To keep wicked algorithms and codes more productive, one has to make them more accessible to other users and potential new developers.
+To keep catastrophically good algorithms and codes more productive, one has to make them more accessible to other users and potential new developers.
 Therefore, I actively publish code of my works and that of others on [my github page](https://github.com/lakehanne).
 I am the author of [savitzky-golay](https://github.com/lakehanne/Savitzky-Golay/), [farnn](https://github.com/lakehanne/farnn), [ensenso](https://github.com/lakehanne/ensenso) among others.
-Projects that I have contributed to are pinned to my [github profile page](https://github.com/lakehanne.git).
+Some of the projects that I have contributed to are pinned to my [github profile page](https://github.com/lakehanne.git).

 ## <i class="fa fa-chevron-right"></i> News
 <table class="table table-hover">
 <tr>
   <td class='col-md-3'>July 2017</td>
   <td> A submission I co-authored on quantifying the sensitivity and building robustness into reinforcement-centric controllers got accepted to  <a href="https://iros2018.com">IROS</a> abstract only track.
-Codes are available <a href="https://github.com/lakehanne/gps/tree/corl">here</a> and <a href="https://www.youtube.com/watch?v=mNpU2oNcPtU&t=14s">here is the video.</a></td>
+Codes <a href="https://github.com/lakehanne/gps/tree/corl">here</a>.
+Video <a href="https://www.youtube.com/watch?v=mNpU2oNcPtU&t=14s"> here.</a></td>
 </tr>
 <tr>
   <td class='col-md-3'>July 2017</td>